AleksHolland84/Lego_vault/README.md

 `.venv\Scripts\activate`

 ### Installing the dependencies
+With the virtual environment activated, install the dependencies `pip install flask pip install buildhat`

+Example on the Raspberry pi:
 `(venv)pi@raspberrypi:~/LEGO $ pip install flask, buildhat`

 The project contains an app.py file, which is the Lego Vault server.
 Run it with the following command: